Skip to main content

 You'll notice that a new tab opens, showing additional tabs and a wide array of settings to further customize your Delivery Account.

-Let's review them in detail in our next article:
+Let's review each setting in detail in our next article:

-Or, if you're ready, let's see how to create and send a test lead.
+Or, if you're ready to get a test lead in, visit our next articles to learn how to create and send a test lead:

 Did this answer your question?